hhandika/myte/README.md

 ```

 Your executable will be available at `/target/release/myte`.
 Copy it to the folder that is registered in your PATH variable.

-__Notes__: The program may failed to run in outdated HPC OS due to GLIBC errors.
-The solution is to compile it to fully static binary using `musl` compiler.
-See instruction [here](https://doc.rust-lang.org/edition-guide/rust-2018/platform-and-target-support/musl-support-for-fully-static-binaries.html).
-Then, to build the binary `cargo build --release --target x86_64-unknown-linux-musl`

 ## Usages